 This story isn't the same as: 'Tohru brings light to the Souma’s lives'.
 Instead, this story is about: 'the Souma bring light to Mitoma’s life'.

 It may sound interesting and different because of that slight change, but it’s just… not.
 It falls flat, because there’s nothing original going on.
-I think one of the appeals of Fruits Basket was its originality: the mystery behind the Souma family, the sweet girl who was kind without being annoying, the tender friendships that eased over the dark atmosphere of the plot and the beautiful love that was quite literally the definition of growth ‘and you make me a better person’.
+I think one of the appeals of Fruits Basket was its originality: the mystery behind the Souma family, the sweet girl who was kind without being annoying, the tender friendships that eased over the dark atmosphere of the plot and the beautiful love that was quite literally the definition of growth and 'you make me a better person’-trope.

-You can imagine that if the story is recapped for the second time without the characters we have come to know and love, but instead weak copy card boxes of those characters minus the proper plot building—that it could come off as slacking and a limply failure.
-By making copies, we can’t help but compare them to the original and find out that it’s not as great and because of that, a huge disappointment.
+You can imagine that if the story is recapped for the second time without the characters we have come to know and love, but instead weak cardboard copies of those characters and minus the proper plot building that it could come off as slacking and turn into a limply failure.
+By making a copy, we can’t help but compare them to the original and find out that it’s not as great and because of that: a huge disappointment.

-That said, If you haven’t read Fruits Basket than this story is more bearable—though it’s rushed sometimes; jumpy at parts and it lacks proper build up.
-Our main character has it rough, but it almost appears as if her predicament was jammed into the overall story so we could get us to know the other characters (who are the children of the characters in Fruits Basket), rather than understanding Mitoma and living with her pain, and properly experiencing what for effect these characters will or can have on her life.
+That said, If you haven’t read Fruits Basket, then this story is more bearable—though it’s rushed sometimes; jumpy at parts and it lacks proper build up.
+Our main character has it rough, but it almost appears as if her predicament was jammed into the overall story, so we could get to know the other characters (who are almost all the children of the characters in Fruits Basket), rather than understanding Mitoma, living with her pain and properly experiencing what for effect these characters will or can have on her life.

 Personally, I loved Fruits Basket.
 It was one of the first manga I ever read and to this day is still at the top of my favorites list.
 Nothing will ever replace it; hardly anything even comes close.